CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_linux.md

 * Data storage space is limited (18Tb goes quickly!), so we periodically montior storage space and may request that data not currently in use be moved off the cluster.
 * We require a strong password for each account.
 We will set this password for you, and ask that you do not change it.

-## RStudio server
-As much as possible, we prefer to use R for managing, analyzing and plotting data.
-This preference is largely motivated by the excellent community support for R, the exceptional RStudio interface for interacting with R, and the growing number of bioinformatics tools within the [bioconductor](https://www.bioconductor.org/) suite of applications.

-Although we frequently use RStudio on our personal computers, it is useful to have access to a server version of RStudio, particularly when your work requires more computing power.
-Click [**here**](http://130.91.255.137:8787) to access our RStudio server directly in your web browser.
-Login with the same credentials you use to access the linux machine.
-Feel free to customize your RStudio server by installing any packages needed for your work.

 ## Creating and managing user accounts (CHMI only)

 ### Add a new user